6 Things You Need To Know Before Getting A Bunny As A Pet

 6. Bunnies need a special diet (no, it’s not all carrots!).
 Approximately 80% of a bunny’s diet should be grass hay, such as timothy hay.
 Bunnies should eat a ball of hay approximately the size of themselves every day!
 Bunnies teeth are constantly growing, so they need to do a lot of chewing to keep their teeth healthy and not too long.
 10% of a bunny’s diet should be fresh veggies/ herbs.
 Approximately 5% can come from healthy pellets and 5% from healthy treats.
 There are a number of foods you should never feed your bunny including bread, rice, potatoes, biscuits, chocolate, candy, chips, avocado, apple seeds, onion, tomato plants, nuts, and seeds.
 Bunnies also need a steady supply of fresh water.

 Research, research, research before you bring bunny home.
 Know what you are getting into so you don’t end up being surprised or unhappy with your choice.
 There are many types of bunnies.
 There are differences in size, color, hair length, and ear type.
 Our bunny is one of the smaller varieties of bunny; he is a Holland Lop.

 Many people choose to get bunnies around Easter and within a few months decide that they can’t commit to caring for them so they either free them outside to become another animal’s meal or they leave them at the local animal shelter.
 Rabbits are the third most abandoned animal.
 Please check your local animal shelter(s) for bunnies to adopt before buying one.

 Hi, my name is Asha.
-I am 30 years old.
-I am a nurse by profession.
-I am married to a wonderful man, have a sweet 3-year-old daughter, a newborn son, and a lovable bunny named Caramel.
+I am 30 years old and am a nurse by profession.
+My husband and I have been married for over five years and together we have a sweet three-year-old daughter, an infant son, and a lovable bunny named Caramel.
 I enjoy spending time with family, taking photographs, scrapbooking, hunting, fishing, cooking and gardening.